Leon Kieres: Biography

 Leon Kieres was born on 26 May 1948 in Zielona, Poland.
-He graduated from the University of Wrocław, the Department of Law.
-Since 1971 he has been working as an academic teacher at the Department of Law and Administration at the University of Wrocław.
-In 1976 he defended his doctoral thesis, while in 1985 he successfully completed the habilitation process.
-In 1991 he was awarded a professorship.
-Since 1996 he holds the title of professor appointed by the President of the Republic of Poland.
+He graduated from the University of Wrocław, with a degree in law.
+Since 1971, he has served as an academic teacher at the Department of Law and Administration at the University of Wrocław.
+He defended his doctoral thesis in 1976 and completed the habilitation process in 1985.
+In 1991, he was awarded a professorship and since 1996, he has held the title of professor appointed by the President of the Republic of Poland.

-In the 2006 local election he stood for Lower Silesian Regional Assembly.
-He polled 26,490 votes in 2 district, as a candidate on the Civic Platform list, and was elected.
-The other councillors elected him as chairperson of the assembly.
-When he was elected to the Senate of the Republic of Poland he had to resign; his seat was taken by Jacek Pilawa, and Jerzy Pokój was elected as the new chairperson.
+In the 2006 local election, he ran for the Lower Silesian Regional Assembly.
+Polling 26,490 votes in District 2 as a candidate on the Civic Platform list, he was elected and subsequently chosen as the chairperson of the assembly.
+Upon being elected to the Senate of the Republic of Poland, he resigned from the assembly; his seat was filled by Jacek Pilawa, and Jerzy Pokój was elected as the new chairperson.

-On 21 October 2007 in the parliamentary election he was elected to the Senate of the Republic of Poland.
-He polled 259,453 votes in 3 Wrocław district, as a candidate on the Civic Platform list.
+On 21 October 2007, during the parliamentary election, he was elected to the Senate of the Republic of Poland.
+He received 259,453 votes in District 3 of Wrocław as a candidate on the Civic Platform list.
 He has been a member of Senate VII Term since 5 November 2007.